-More courses will be offered in the winter and summer.
-This will help expedite graduation.
-The target for completion is April 2017; however, it will be ongoing due to changes each term of courses needed to be offered for winter and summer.
-This tactic will be assessed by tracking the number of sessions offered and the number of students registered for the winter and summer semester.
+More courses have been offered in the winter and summer.
+This helps expedite graduation.
+The target for completion was April 2017; however, the process is ongoing due to changes each term of courses needed to be offered for winter and summer.
+This tactic was assessed by tracking the number of sessions offered and the number of students registered for the winter and summer semester.
 The number of courses offered during the summer have substantially increased since the summer 2017 session.
-Statistical data will be submitted at a later date.
-(100% Complete)
+(Complete)